saloni-nd/saloni-nd/README.md

 Hi, I'm Saloni :)

-- I'm a researcher at [Our World in Data](https://ourworldindata.org), where I work on all things health.
+- I'm a researcher at [Our World in Data](https://ourworldindata.org), where I work on all things global health.
 - I'm also a founding editor of [Works in Progress](https://worksinprogress.co), where I recruit and work with authors for our quarterly magazine.

 Occasionally, I write about various science topics for online magazines.